aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 ethylmercury in hair: https://pubmed.ncbi.nlm.nih.gov/21575620/
 ### aluminium

-## studies/trials showing harm from dead-virus vaccines
+## studies/trials showing harm from non-live vaccines

 The most vocal vaccine scientists in the US, like Paul Offit and Peter Hotez, tend to cherry-pick studies that confirm their biases and completely ignore the ones that dont.
 Any honest scientist should at least ackowledge that there exists research that similar/better methodology as the research they cite, yet come to a different conclusion.
-In this subsection, I will show some published unretracted observational studies and even some quasi-randomized trials showing that some dead-virus vaccines like DTP (unlike MMR, which is a live-virus vaccine) are associated with harm and live-virus vaccines (e.g. MMR, MV) are associated with benefits beyond prevention of the target disease.
+In this subsection, I will show some published unretracted observational studies and even some quasi-randomized trials showing that some non-live vaccines like DTP (unlike MMR, which is a live-virus vaccine) are associated with harm and live-virus vaccines (e.g. MMR, MV) are associated with benefits beyond prevention of the target disease.
 These have been replicated many times, in different countries.
 For example, in several countries, introduction of the DTP vaccine was followed by an increase in the death rate of children.